callumrollo/callumrollo.github.io/content/pages/borrow_stuff.md

 - Pretty complete set of tools
 - Various spare parts

-Bear in mind that if I'm joining for your adventure I'll need some of this gear for me!
+Bear in mind that if I'm joining for your adventure, I'll need some of this gear for me!

 # Tools and home

 - Sewing machine with lots of thread and extras
 - Hand sewing kit
+- Knitting needles and yarn
 - Cordless drill, bits and screws
 - Basic carpentry tools
 - Access to a shared carpentry room in my apartment complex